notpoiu/MSDOORS/Script Features.md

 + Entity Notifiers (CHAT MSG) | Notifies everyone in the game when an entity spawns via chat
 + Chat Msg | Message to be used in the chat

++ No Cutscenes | Self explanatory (use if you are lagging during cutscenes)
 + Low Detail | Makes the game low quality
 + No Gate | Removes the gate from lever mazes
 + No Puzzle | Removes the fireplace from painting puzzle rooms